 Yulee Elementary School's Title I program is designed with the belief that children who are "at risk" can best be served with qualified personnel.
 Therefore, allocations are used to hire full time paraprofessionals to help supplement the regular curriculum teachers.
-Students receive intensive instruction in small groups or one-on-one instruction from these personnel to remediate the content areas of reading, math, and writing as individual needs warrant.
-Reading instruction is supplemented with the i-Ready and STAR Reading programs.
-Students also participate in school wide programs such as Accelerated Reader, i-Ready Math, and STAR Math.
+Students receive intensive instruction in small groups or one-on-one instruction from these staff members to remediate the content areas of reading, math, and writing as individual needs warrant.
+Additionally, instruction is further supplemented with several different technology programs to meet the needs of our diverse learners.

-Yulee Elementary School (Grades 3-5)

-86063 Felmor Road Yulee, FL 32097 904-225-5192
+Yulee Elementary School (Grades 3-5) 86063 Felmor Road Yulee, FL 32097 904-225-5192